IIIF/api/source/api/extension/navplace/index.md

 ## 1. Introduction

-The concept of place is foundational to human communication and understanding.
-Locations are quantitative descriptions of the position of a place, independent of time and other human or physical characteristics of such place.
-The concept of location is a first class descriptor for resources, and so needs a unique property.
 In [IIIF Presentation API 3](https://iiif.io/api/presentation/3.0/) there is no property designed for a geographic location.
+The concept of location is a first class descriptor for resources, and especially so for those resources connected to the humanities.
+It is important these resources have the ability to express this concept in a unique property.

 ### 1.1 Objectives and Scope